i18next/i18next-parser/README.md

   // Default namespace used in your i18next config

   defaultValue: '',
-  // Default value to give to empty keys
+  // Default value to give to keys with no value
-  // You may also specify a function accepting the locale, namespace, and key as arguments
+  // You may also specify a function accepting the locale, namespace, and key, and value as arguments

   indentation: 2,
   // Indentation of the catalog files